jeffsieu/typescript-from-zero/chapters/2-intermediate-concepts/7-satisfies/README.md

 ## Benefit of using `satisfies`

 The benefit of using `satisfies` is that it does not override the inferred type of the variable; it only ensures that the variable can be assigned to the type.
+This means that we can retain strict type information, while ensuring the variable conforms to a looser type.

 This is illustrated in the following example: